 As Lee walked down the sidewalk, he decided to pass through a slick of Spanish Moss.
 He didn't make it and went down on his backside, covering his fine outfit with green slime.
 He sat there in the slick moss and began to cry, while his sister Virginia laughed and laughed.
 Then Libba walked up.
 She'd missed the show, so Virginia decided to demonstrate Lee's hilarious fall - and wound up on her backside beside him.
 They cried in stereo.

 Such is the sad tale of the white birthday outfits.

 Adelaide loved her family well, but she was an over-protective mother with a penchant- perhaps you could call it an obsession - for tidiness.
 This put a strain on free-spirited little Lee, and around the age of eight, he developed colitis.
 A doctor and family friend recommended he be sent to a quiet, farm environment during the summer.
 Probably made excellent sense to his father, L.L.,k as he'd done well raised on a farm.
 Lee spent two summers there, and, sure enough, these "visits" cleared him of his troubles; he loved farms ever since.

 His father took Lee hunting, now and then, always instructing Lee in the finer points of good sportsmanship.
 For instance, Lee was never, ever to aim at anything on the ground for fear of hitting a human.

-They walked home in utter silence, the weight of a new understanding weighing heavily between them.
+They two walked home in utter silence - the incident weighing heavily between them.